magento/merchdocs/src/sales/order-processing.md

 If an order is `Pending` or `Processing` and the payment is not captured or not entirely captured, you can [void the order](#void-an-order) instead of canceling it.

-To restore a canceled order, click the `Reorder` button and a new order will be created with the status `Pending`.
+To restore a canceled order, click the `Reorder` button and a new order is created with the status `Pending`.

 {:.bs-callout-info}
 Canceling an order also produces a void, but voiding an order does not trigger a cancellation.